diku-dk/futhark/docs/c-api.rst

 .. c:function:: int futhark_free_i32_1d(struct futhark_context *ctx, struct futhark_i32_1d *arr)

    Free the value.
 In practice, this merely decrements the reference count by one.
-The value (or at least this reference) may not be used again after this function returns.
+The value (or at least this reference) must not be used again after this function returns.

 .. c:function:: int futhark_values_i32_1d(struct futhark_context *ctx, struct futhark_i32_1d *arr, int32_t *data)